invenia/JLSO.jl/README.md

 or in the native Julia serialization format (default).
 It is fast and efficient to load just single objects out of a larger file that contains many objects.

-The metadata (always stored in BSON) includes the Julia version and the versions of all packagers installed.
+The metadata (always stored in BSON) includes the Julia version and the versions of all packages installed.
-This means in the worst case you can installed everything again and replicate your system.
+This means in the worst case you can install everything again and replicate your system.
-(Extreme worst case senario, using a BSON reader from anyther programming language).
+(Extreme worst case scenario, using a BSON reader from another programming language).

-Note: that if the amount of data you have to store is very small, relative to the metadata about your enviroment.
+Note: If the amount of data you have to store is very small, relative to the metadata about your environment, then it is a pretty suboptimal format.
 Then is is a pretty suboptimal format.